GaryNanTie/2025/README.md

 Abstract for the file 'Neural Network Abduction':
 For hypotheses whose effect is manifested by observations, abduction seeks to explain a given observation by finding a hypothesis whose effect is that observation.
 Abductive reasoning has a fibration semantics that can be implemented by neural networks; a step towards artificial general intelligence.

+For an effect, 'Parsimonious Neural Network Abduction' introduces a parsimonious learnable selection mechanism to choose the simplest most plausible explanation of an observation.